 The Description of Your Services

-Your contract should state that you’re offering consulting services, that your client wishes to accept and pay for these services, and what these services are.
+Your contract should state that you are performing consulting services, that your client wishes to accept and pay for the services rendered, and what exactly these consulting services are.

 What you need to be specific about here is the exact deliverables that you offer.
-This may be a certain number of consultation sessions, including their duration, frequency, and what their objective is.
-If you agree to prepare reports, research papers, or presentations for your clients, include them here too.
+This may be a certain number of consultation sessions, including their duration, frequency, and objective.
+If you agree to submit written reports, research papers, or presentations for your clients, include them here too.
+Outlining the deliverables in reasonable detail will cover you and your client should anything unexpected arise during the collaboration.

 [ Read: Land More Clients with This Step-By-Step Coaching Proposal Template ]